 Why Choose Flexi Articlating Forklifts

-Flexi enables you to store more in less space at a lower cost because of its ability to work in aisles as narrow as 6’ to 7’ wide with standard 40” X 48” pallets.
+Flexi enables you to store more in less space at a lower cost because of its ability to work in narrow aisles as small as 6’ to 7’ wide with standard 40” X 48” pallets.

 Typical storage gains are: